MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/access-control/local-accounts.md

 ## <a href="" id="sec-localsystem"></a>Default local system accounts

+### SYSTEM
-The system account and the Administrator account of the Administrators group have the same file rights and permissions, but they have different functions.
-The system account is used by the operating system and by services that run under Windows.
+The SYSTEM account is used by the operating system and by services that run under Windows.
 There are many services and processes in the Windows operating system that need the capability to sign in internally, such as during a Windows installation.
-The system account was designed for that purpose.
+The SYSTEM account was designed for that purpose.
 It is an internal account that does not show up in User Manager, it cannot be added to any groups, and it cannot have user rights assigned to it.

-On the other hand, the system account does appear on an NTFS file system volume in File Manager in the **Permissions** portion of the **Security** menu.
-By default, the system account is granted Full Control permissions to all files on an NTFS volume.
-Here the system account has the same functional rights and permissions as the Administrator account.
+On the other hand, the SYSTEM account does appear on an NTFS file system volume in File Manager in the **Permissions** portion of the **Security** menu.
+By default, the SYSTEM account is granted Full Control permissions to all files on an NTFS volume.
+Here the SYSTEM account has the same functional rights and permissions as the Administrator account.

 **Note**
-To grant the account Administrators group file permissions does not implicitly give permission to the system account.
-The system account's permissions can be removed from a file, but we do not recommend removing them.
+To grant the account Administrators group file permissions does not implicitly give permission to the SYSTEM account.
+The SYSTEM account's permissions can be removed from a file, but we do not recommend removing them.

+### NETWORK SERVICE
+The NETWORK SERVICE account is a predefined local account used by the service control manager (SCM).
+A service that runs in the context of the NETWORK SERVICE account presents the computer's credentials to remote servers.
+For more information, see [NetworkService Account](https://docs.microsoft.com/windows/desktop/services/networkservice-account).

+### LOCAL SERVICE
+The LOCAL SERVICE account is a predefined local account used by the service control manager.
+It has minimum privileges on the local computer and presents anonymous credentials on the network.
+For more information, see [LocalService Account](https://docs.microsoft.com/windows/desktop/services/localservice-account).

 ## <a href="" id="sec-manage-accounts"></a>How to manage local user accounts

 The default local user accounts, and the local user accounts that you create, are located in the Users folder.
-The Users folder is located in the Local Users and Groups folder in the local Computer Management Microsoft Management Console (MMC), a collection of administrative tools that you can use to manage a single local or remote computer.
+The Users folder is located in Local Users and Groups.
 For more information about creating and managing local user accounts, see [Manage Local Users](https://technet.microsoft.com/library/cc731899.aspx).

 You can use Local Users and Groups to assign rights and permissions on the local server, and that server only, to limit the ability of local users and groups to perform certain actions.
 A right authorizes a user to perform certain actions on a server, such as backing up files and folders or shutting down a server.
 An access permission is a rule that is associated with an object, usually a file, folder, or printer.
 It regulates which users can have access to an object on the server and in what manner.

-You cannot use Local Users and Groups to view local users and groups after a member server is used as a domain controller.
+You cannot use Local Users and Groups on a domain controller.
 However, you can use Local Users and Groups on a domain controller to target remote computers that are not domain controllers on the network.

 **Note**
 You use Active Directory Users and Computers to manage users and groups in Active Directory.

+You can also manage local users by using NET.EXE USER and manage local groups by using NET.EXE LOCALGROUP, as or you can use a variety of PowerShell cmdlets and other scripting technologies.

 ### <a href="" id="sec-restrict-protect-accounts"></a>Restrict and protect local accounts with administrative rights